Skip to main content

 We know many of you have asked us about investing ethically through Chip.

-So, with ChipX we're delighted to bring you funds committed to operating in a way that is sustainable for the future.
-In this article we'll take a further look at what this mean and how you can invest in the things that matter to you.
+We're delighted to bring you funds committed to operating in a way that is sustainable for the future.
+In this article, we'll take a further look at what this means and how you can invest in the things that matter to you.

-Please note: Chip can't provide financial advice so you may want to seek guidance from a qualified professional if you are unsure or have detailed questions around investing.
+Please note: Chip can't provide financial advice so you may want to seek guidance from a qualified professional if you are unsure or have detailed questions about investing.
 Your capital is at risk

 So what are ethical funds?
 Ethical funds will look to only purchase shares or bonds from companies designated as being socially, environmentally and morally responsible and avoid organisations and sectors that have a negative impact on the planet and don’t align with the values of the individual choosing to invest.

-Two of our funds offered through ChipX “Ethical X” and “Clean Energy” are guided by these principles with assets within this fund required to meet ESG related criteria.
-BlackRock have put together these funds and it is their view that these funds reflect positive ESG characteristics.
+Three of our funds are guided by these principles with assets within this fund required to meet ESG-related criteria.

 Risk rating: 5/7